-- the CIPURSETM Cryptographic Library (CIPURSETM CL and CCL) in the version vo2.oo.ooo4 provides the user OSPT alliance CIPURSETM V2 conformant communication functionality between a PICC and a PCD - the NRG Software.
+- the hardware support library (HSL) in the versions 03.11.8339 and 03.12.8812 provide equal to the above a simplified interface, utilizes the full services of the SOLID FLASHTM NVM to the user, and enables the use of an additional advanced reading respectively writing method - the CIPURSETM Cryptographic Library (CIPURSETM CL and CCL) in the version v02.00.0004 provides the user OSPT alliance CIPURSETM V2 conformant communication functionality between a PICC and a PCD - the NRG Software.
 The NRG is not part of the TOE Security Functionality (TSF).